apreshill/labhub/01-onboarding/template/onboarding.md

 Pro-tip!
 You can create and include links to your publication list from PubMed and other databases.
 Ask your library for help :smile:

 ## Lab Policies and Guidelines
-> You can safe and lot of time, reduce conflict, and build inclusion by clearly describing and documenting lab expectations and processes.
+> You can save and lot of time, reduce conflict, and build inclusion by clearly describing and documenting lab expectations and processes.

 Consider addressing:

 * Lab code of conduct
 * Scholarly contributions and authorship
+* Protocols
 * Data management and repositories
 * Project organization
 * Open access policy
 * Data privacy and data sharing

-## Sixth, check out the Onboarding Wiki:
-Related more in depth documentation
-* The [Onboarding Wiki](https://repo.cslu.ohsu.edu/language-outcomes/onboarding/wikis/home) provides info on human logistics concerns--coffee, transportation, etc.

-## Fifth, please create your own onboarding to-do list:
+## Additional Resources and Readings
+> Maybe your lab has a wiki, or its sits at the top of a hill and one might need a little help finding the good food and drink :pizza: Think through the things you wish you knew when you first came to your university - if they don't belong in one of the sections above, consider adding them here.

+Consider addressing:

+* Where to find the best coffee on campus
+* How to decipher the endless list of acronyms your new colleagues are throwing at you :stuck_out_tongue_winking_eye:

+## Required Next Steps
+>

 * Make a new one [here](05-individual-onboarding) and @hillali will collaborate on the list with you
 * Update progress on your onboarding [list](individual-onboarding) by crossing things off your list as you complete them